Sunyuktha/Quiz-StaxTech/README.md

 Task: Build a basic Quiz Website using front-end technologies

 Skills Applied: HTML, CSS, JavaScript, UI Design, DOM Manipulation

-📷 Screenshots
-(Optional: Add screenshots or screen recordings of your quiz app here)

 📬 Contact
 If you have any feedback or questions, feel free to connect: